xajkep/Teaching-HEIGVD-AMT-2015-Project/README.md

 In the third part of the project, we will **validate the gamification engine by using it from a particular application**.

 This will be the most creative part of the project, where every group will have to **select an application domain** (business, commerce, education, travel, photography, etc.) and implement a proof-of-concept system.
 To do that, each group will have the choice of **either building a simple application** (e.g. a simplified Instagram application) **or integrating an existing third-party service** (e.g. the real Instagram service).
 In both cases, the group will have to invoke the gamification APIs from the gamified application, configure rules and design a demonstration scenario.

+The specifications are not available yet.
+They will be published [here](specifications/part3).